citrusevildoer/citrusevildoer/README.md

 about me -------
+I'm a trans man and i use he/they pronouns

-im otherkin (computerkin, robotkin, demonkin, dogkin) and fictionkin i like lemon demon, glitch productions' newer shows (MD, TADC, TGD) and pressure
+im otherkin (computerkin, robotkin, demonkin, dogkin) and fictionkin

+i like lemon demon, glitch productions' newer shows (MD, TADC, TGD) and pressure

 dni if you find me or my bf weird idk ill just block you if i dont like you